 This project should employ a documentary narrative to explore a social issue about which the student feels strongly.
-Students will research their subject matter and pre-script before shooting.
-The combination of interviews and narration form the required primary film language for this film.
-Third party materials including photos, footage and music may also be used, and vérité scenes are encouraged as contributing elements.
+Students will research their subject matter and pre-script shooting.
+The combination interviews and narration form the required primary film language for this film.
+Third party materials including photos, footage and music may also be used, and vérité scenes are contributing encouraged as elements.
 Students may provide a fresh perspective on a social or political issue or document a local story that has larger implications.
 Each student writes, shoots, directs, and edits a film of up to 10 minutes.